Jarcho/d2dx/README.md

 MedianXL is not compatible with the resolution mod.
 Launch with `-dxnoresmod` or set `noresmod=false` in `d2dx.cfg`.

+### Project Diablo 2

+Auto casting can sometimes get stuck when the game fps is unlocked via d2fps.
+Can be worked around by setting the fps to a number higher than can be rendered via `d2fps.ini` (e.g. 10000).
+Vsync can still be used to limit the frame rate via `d2dx.cfg`.

 ### Others

 For compatibility with other mods, see the [wiki](https://github.com/bolrog/d2dx/wiki/Compatibility-with-other-mods).